Wednesday, December 19, 2018

 Time Soldier

-Each of the time periods has a change of graphics but is basically the same format.
-These places are stuffed full of enemies that need killing and slain baddies leave behind goodies that should be collected for a power boost.
-Health can also be replenished which is needed when every contact drains you dry.
+Each time period has a change of graphics, but basically follows the same format as you might expect.
+These areas are stuffed with enemies, which is most satisfying.
+Those slain in battle leave goodies that should be collected for a power boost.
+Health can also be replenished, because every contact drains you dry.

 A boss is featured at the end of level and most are rather easy to kill.
-However, my power-ups sometimes ran out during the fight, which made it nigh on impossible to win!
+However, my power-ups sometimes ran out during the lead-up to this fight, which then makes it nigh on impossible to win!

-The gameplay is a cross between something like Wanted or Commando yet doesn't impress as much.
-I wasn't too sure about the scrolling which often left me vulnerable to the off-screen baddies.
-I was never going to like the one-life aspect too so now I'm beginning to pick flaws and I wondered who beta-tested this arcade conversion?
+There's nothing mind-blowing about Time Soldier; the gameplay is a cross between something like Wanted or Commando.
+I wasn't sure about the scrolling, which often left me vulnerable to baddies off-screen.
+I was never going to like the one-life aspect, which is often rubbish unless we get the option to continue on.

 Aesthetics

-The music is balanced well against the sound effects and suits the gameplay very well.
-No complaints.
+The music is well-balanced against the sound effects and suits the gameplay well.
+Zero complaints.

 The CryptO'pinion?

-Time Cops can download for floppy or hard disk.
+Time Cops can be downloaded for floppy/hard disk.

 2 comments: